 Students who wish to petition for an exemption to department or Graduate School policies should discuss the request with their major advisors.
-After reviewing the student's request, the major advisor should address a letter to the Graduate Coordinator stating the nature of the request along with a justification.
+After reviewing the student's request, the major advisor should address a letter to the Director of Graduate Studies stating the nature of the request along with a justification.
 The Graduate Advisory Committee will review the request and make a recommendation or submit the request to the Graduate School.

-If the student's major advisor will not forward a request to the Graduate Coordinator, the student may appeal directly to the Graduate Coordinator, in writing, stating the nature of the request along with a justification.
+If the student's major advisor will not forward a request to the Director of Graduate Studies, the student may appeal directly to the Director of Graduate Studies, in writing, stating the nature of the request along with a justification.
 The student's petition will be considered following the same procedures outlined above.

 A student may also appeal against other decisions made within the department pertaining to decisions related to their graduate studies, such as decisions regarding assistantships, awards, and grants.
-In these cases, the appeal should be addressed to the Graduate Coordinator for consideration by the Graduate Advisory Committee.
+In these cases, the appeal should be addressed to the Director of Graduate Studies for consideration by the Graduate Advisory Committee.
 Decisions made by the Graduate Advisory Committee can be appealed to the Department Head, who will appoint an ad hoc committee consisting of three faculty members to consider the appeal.
 Some decisions made at this level may be appealed to the Graduate School following Graduate School procedures.

-MAJOR MILESTONES

-The following table outlines major milestones to help you understand the flow of the graduate program.
+MAJOR MILESTONES The following table outlines major milestones to help you understand the flow of the graduate program.
 This is not an exhaustive list, and you are ultimately responsible for meeting with your advisory committee.
-Refer to the Graduate School Bulletin and check in with the Graduate Program Assistant (GPA) to ensure you are aware of all steps necessary to successfully complete your degree.
+Refer to the Graduate School Bulletin and check in with the Graduate Program Administrator (GPA) to ensure you are aware of all steps necessary to successfully complete your degree.